Licensure Requirements Initial CTE Application

 12. To move from an Initial to a Professional CTE Authorization, certain requirements must be completed.
 How will I be notified about these requirements?

-A letter will be enclosed with your CTE authorization at the time of issuance, outlining the required coursework and/or occupational experience necessary to advance to a Professional CTE Authorization.
+An email will be sent to the applicant outlining the required coursework and/or occupational experience necessary to advance to a Professional CTE authorization.

 13. How long is an Initial CTE Authorization valid?